2021 Liechtenstein general election

 General elections were held in Liechtenstein on 7 February 2021 to elect the 25 members of the Landtag.
 The Patriotic Union (VU) and Progressive Citizens' Party (FBP) both won ten seats, with the VU receiving just 42 votes more than the FBP.
 The Independents (DU), which finished third in the 2017 elections but then suffered a split in 2018 when three of its five MPs broke away to form Democrats for Liechtenstein (DpL), failed to win a seat, while DpL won two.
 The Free List retained its three seats, becoming the third-largest party in the Landtag.
+Voter turnout was 78%.

 Following the elections, the VU and FBP were asked to form a coalition government, ultimately under Daniel Risch (VU).
-If FBP leader Sabine Monauni had become prime minister following the election, she would have been the first woman to lead the country.
+If FBP leader Sabine Monauni had become prime minister following the election, she would have been the first female head of government.

 Electoral system

 The 25 members of the Landtag are elected by open list proportional representation from two constituencies, Oberland with 15 seats and Unterland with 10 seats.
-Voters vote for a party list and then may strike through candidates they do not wish to cast a preferential vote for and may add names of candidates from other lists.
+Voters vote for a party list and then may strike through candidates for whom they do not wish to cast a preferential vote, and may add names of candidates from other lists.
 The electoral threshold to win a seat is 8%.
-Landtag members sit four year terms.
-Once formed the Landtag votes to elect a prime minister who governs through a cabinet of four ministers, who are selected from Landtag members.
+Landtag members sit for a four-year term.
+Once formed, the Landtag elects the prime minister and four government councillors who govern in a cabinet.
 Voting is compulsory by law and most is carried out by post.
-Polling stations are only open for one and a half hours on election day.
+Polling stations are open only for one and a half hours on election day.
 Citizens over 18 years of age who have been resident in the country for one month prior to election day are eligible to vote.

 Campaign

 The election was seen as a two-horse race.
 There were only marginal policy differences between the VU and FBP.
 In 2017 the FBP won 35.2% of the vote and the VU 33.7%.
+Incumbent prime minister Adrian Hasler declared his intention not to run for re-election during a press conference on 27 May 2020.

 Commentators expected the DU, which had received 18.4% of the vote in 2017, to perform poorly in the 2021 election, perhaps failing to meet the electoral threshold.
 The DpL was expected to achieve better results, perhaps as high as 20%.
-The Free List party, which was formerly republican, received 12.6% of the vote in 2017.

 Election campaigning is largely unregulated and carried out via social media, newspapers and broadcast media.
 All parties are permitted to post an official campaign video on the websites of the two main newspapers in the country.
 The elections are the first to be carried out under the 2019 Law on Payment of Contributions to Political Parties which limited public funding to registered political parties, banned large anonymous donations and required the publication of accounts by parties.